-In the summer of 2010, the college celebrated the opening of its new Library and Learning Center and its first student residence halls.
+In the summer of 2010, the College celebrated the opening of its new Library and Learning Center and its first student residence halls.
 More than 5,000 students enrolled for the 2010 fall semester.
-The new Student Center opened in January 2011.
+The new Student Center will open by mid-fall, 2010.